 How to choose an EV-friendly tariff

-Choosing between EV tariffs can tricky, as you'll have to make a judgement on the amount you will use at peak and off-peak rates.
-On top of that, you'll have to work out what any extra benefits that the utility has bundled in are worth to you.
+As you do your research into EV tariffs, you’ll have to make a judgement on the amount you will use at peak and off-peak rates.
+Our EV tariff comparison tool can help here, but you’ll also have to work out what any extra benefits – like public charging subscriptions – are worth to you.

 Several companies offer ‘free miles’ when you plug in overnight.
 While thousands of miles sounds great, but don’t forget that 2,000 miles is a discount of less than £10 per month.
 Check the rates they quote for electricity at any other time of the day, and the standing charge.
 Depending on all your normal home use you might end up paying more for that cheap overnight charging.